peter-l5/DS1307/README.md

 Here is an example of using the `DS1307` class.

-first you will need to import the Pin and SoftI2C libraries to use the sensor
+First you will need to import the Pin and SoftI2C libraries to use the sensor
 ```
 from machine import Pin, SoftI2C
 import ds1307
 ```
-once this is done you can define your `SoftI2C` object and define your `ds1307.DS1307` object
+Once this is done you can define your `SoftI2C` object and define your `ds1307.DS1307` object
 ```
 # uses SoftI2C class and pins for Raspberry Pi pico
 i2c0 = SoftI2C(scl=Pin(1), sda=Pin(0), freq=100000)
 ds1307rtc = ds1307.DS1307(i2c0, 0x68)
 ```
-now you can give the current time to the device.
+Now you can give the current time to the DS1307 device using the class' `datetime` property.
+This takes a 7-tuple consisting of the year (4-digit format), month, day, hour (24-hour clock), minutes, seconds, weekday (in the range 0-6).
+Setting the time with this property also enables the clock's oscilator.
+The base for the weekday (that is zero) can be choosen according to user preferences.
+(The MicroPython port for the Pi pico sets Monday to zero for the pico internal RTC so Monday=0 may be a good choice for consistency.)
 ```
 # set time (year, month, day, hours. minutes, seconds, weekday: integer: 0-6 )
 ds1307rtc.datetime = (2022, 12, 18, 18, 9, 17, 6)
 ```
-you can access the current time accessing the `datetime` property.
+You can access the current time from the DS1307 using the `datetime` property.
+This property returns the date, time and weekday as a 7-tuple.
 ```
 current_time = ds1307rtc.datetime
 ```
-the `datetimeRTC` property returns the current time in a format suitable for setting the Pico's internal real time clock (once the RTC module is imported).
+the `datetimeRTC` property returns the current time from the DS1307 in a format suitable for setting the Pico's internal real time clock.
+This is as an 8-tuple with the date as the first three elements followed by a `None` value, then the time and finally another `None` value.
+In order to set the Pico's clock the machine.RTC class must be imported.
 ```
 from machine import RTC
 machine.RTC().datetime(ds1307rtc.datetimeRTC)
 ```
 finally, the disable oscillator property may be useful to stop the clock when not in use and reduce demand on the standby battery.

-See also the example code provided in this repository.
+see also the example code provided in this repository.

 ## Features

-The current time is set and access by means of properties.
+the current time is set and access by means of properties.
 A 12 hour am/pm time stored in the DS1307 will be read as a 24 hour clock time.
-The time can only be set using 24-hour clock format.
+The time can only be set using 24-hour clock format

 ## Interfaces and tested displays

-The code includes an I2C interface.
+the code uses the I2C interface of the DS1307.

-It has been tested with a Raspberry Pi Pico and an Adafruit DS1307 breakout.
+this driver has been tested with a Raspberry Pi Pico and an Adafruit DS1307 breakout.
 As the DS1307 works at 5V and the Pico uses 3.3V logic, an I2C-compatible level shifter breakout was also used.
 - [Adafruit DS1307](https://www.adafruit.com/product/264 "DS1307 Real Time Clock breakout board kit")
 - [Adafruit 4-channel I2C-safe Bi-directional Logic Level Converter - BSS138](https://www.adafruit.com/product/757 "4-channel I2C-safe Bi-directional Logic Level Converter - BSS138")

 ## Requirements

-This code has been tested with MicroPython version 1.19.1.
+this code has been tested with MicroPython version 1.19.1.

 ## Datasheet